-We shall say more about these later (see also pages 124 - 127 of Burton), and an explanation of why these problems are impossible to solve is given in a supplement to these notes; for now we simply note that Hippocrates' results on lunes were possibly byproducts of efforts to solve the second problem.
+Each of these is a natural sequel to known constructions from Greek geometry.
+In particular, Greek geometers knew how to bisect an arbitrary angle with straightedge and compass (see http://math.ucr/edu/~res/math153-2019/bisection.pdf), how to find a square whose area is twice that of a given square, and how to find a square whose area is equal to that of a given equilateral triangle.
+We shall say more about the three construction problems later (see also pages 124 - 127 of Burton), and an explanation of why these problems are impossible to solve is given in a supplement to these notes; for now we simply note that Hippocrates' results on lunes were possibly byproducts of efforts to solve the second problem.